 Originally released in December 2002, the Toolkit now supports over 20 different DirectX and OpenGL profile targets.
-It provides a compiler for the Cg language, runtime libraries for use with the OpenGL and DirectX graphics APIs, runtime libraries for CgFX, example applications, and extensive documentation.
+It provides a compiler for the Cg language, runtime libraries for use with the OpenGL and DirectX graphics APIs, support for the CgFX effect files, example applications, and extensive documentation.